agentlang-ai/agentlang-docs/docs/language/reference/data-model/attribute.md

 ```

 The `:default` option could be a literal (string, number etc) or a no-arg function.
 If it's a function,
-Fractl will call the function and use the return value as the default.
+Agentlang will call the function and use the return value as the default.
 (The `:default` value is used when
 no value is specified for the attribute while creating an instance).

-Note that for `:ref` the value provided must exist at the other end of the path, otherwise Fractl runtime will
+Note that for `:ref` the value provided must exist at the other end of the path, otherwise Agentlang runtime will
 throw an exception.
 This is similar to a foreign-key relationship in an RDBMS.

 The `:indexed` property should be set for attributes on which queries are performed.
 Note that